jmscslgroup/strym/README.md

 possible.

 ## Contributing to this project
 If you like to contribute to this project, please fork this repository to your GitHub account, create a new branch for yourself and send a pull request for the merge.
 After reviewing the changes, we will decide if this is a good place to add your changes.
-If you like to see new data types being supported, please raise an enhancement issue and provide a relevant bag file that contains the ros message of desired data types.

 ## Authors and Contributors
 - Rahul Bhadani ( rahulbhadani@email.arizona.edu)